jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 - To verify the job succeeded, run `jx admin log`
 - To verfiy the secrets were created, run `kubectl get es -A` and `jx secret verify`
-- If this didn't work try and repeat the steps but commit your dummy changes through github repository directly without
+- If this didn't work try and repeat the steps but commit your dummy changes through github repository directly other than the `git push origin main` command
 ### Set up ingress and webhook

 - Get the external IP of the traefik service (loadbalancer)